ohasis/cse15l-lab-reports/Lab Report 5.md

 Caused by: java.lang.ClassNotFoundException: ListExamples
 ```

-Rather than these errors, I expected to see two correct test classes passing, namely `StringChecker` and `TestListExamples`.
+Rather than these errors, I expected to see two correct test classes passing within the `TestListExamples` file.

 In the autograder, I am seeing the following terminal output: